github/docs/content/rest/guides/discovering-resources-for-a-user.md

 ## Discover the repositories that your app can access for a user

 In addition to having their own personal repositories, a user may be a collaborator on repositories owned by other users and organizations.
-Collectively, these are the repositories where the user has privileged access: either it's a private repository where the user has read or write access, or it's {% ifversion fpt %}a public{% elsif ghec or ghes %}a public or internal{% elsif ghae %}an internal{% endif %} repository where the user has write access.
+Collectively, these are the repositories where the user has privileged access: either it's a private repository where the user has read or write access, or it's {% ifversion fpt %}a public{% elsif ghec or ghes %}a public or internal{% endif %} repository where the user has write access.

 [OAuth scopes](/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps) and [organization application policies](https://developer.github.com/changes/2015-01-19-an-integrators-guide-to-organization-application-policies/) determine which of those repositories your app can access for a user.
 Use the workflow below to discover those repositories.